House Extension Cost

 If you are unsure about completing the application yourself, then you could speak to your architect or designer.
 Many of them are familiar with the process and can submit applications on your behalf.

-After the application is submitted there is an average of an eight-week wait.
+After the application is submitted, there is an average of an eight-week wait.
 This time allows anyone to file a complaint about the planned work.
-It's best to speak to your neighbours in advance of this.
-It reduced the likelihood of them filling a grievance.
+It's best to speak to your neighbours in advance of this, as it reduces the likelihood of them filing a grievance.

 You will either be granted permission or informed of the reason for rejection.
 If your application is rejected, you can make changes to your plans and reapply.